DigitaleDeltaOrg/C-API/architecture/architecture.md

 The C-API does ***not*** define the following:

-If and how temporary results from plug-ins is stored
+- If or how temporary results from plug-ins are to be stored

-- How the components are to be implemented
+- How the components are to be implemented, what language, framework, platform or operating system
-- Managing, configuring and storing [SourceDefinition](/specifications/formats/source-definition.md)
+- How to manage, configure or store [SourceDefinition](/specifications/formats/source-definition.md)
-- Provide a UI for the [Connector](/architecture/connector.md)
+- If or how to implement the UI for the [Connector](/architecture/connector.md)
-- What Consumer can access the [Connector](/architecture/connector.md) and how
+- What and how a [Consumer](/architecture/consumer.md) can access the [Connector](/architecture/connector.md)

 These topics are left to the implementors of the [Connector](/architecture/connector.md) and [plug-in](/architecture/plug-in.md)s, or organisations implementing the C-API definitions.
 These topics are considered outside the scope of the C-API specification.